ChateauClaudia-Labs/apodeixi/README.md

 Apodeixi relies on an environment variable called APODEIXI_CONFIG_DIRECTORY that should be set to a folder containing the Apodeixi configuration file to use.
 The configuration file must be called ApodeixiConfig.toml

-An example configuration (for testing purposes) is included in the distribution, referencing a test database external to the distribution.
+An example configuration (for testing purposes) is included in the test distribution (a separate GIT project), referencing a test database external to the distribution.
 This example illustrates setting of the environment variable to that sample configuration:

-export APODEIXI_CONFIG_DIRECTORY="C:/Users/aleja/Documents/Code/chateauclaudia-labs/apodeixi/project/src/apodeixi/testing_framework/config"
+export APODEIXI_CONFIG_DIRECTORY="C:/Users/aleja/Documents/Code/chateauclaudia-labs/apodeixi/test_db"

 For interactive testing, it is sometimes convenient to set up a UAT environment, with its dedicated configuration file, and point Apodeixi to it, as in this example: